Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Learn the basics of fly fishing equipment, casting skills, knot-tying, how to match the hatch, reading the water and fly presentation.
 Join Outdoor Recreation School instructors while you develop fly fishing skills, explore methods and watch demonstrations by professionals in the industry.
 Fishing equipment provided.
 Transportation to specific fishing locations will be provided by Outdoor Recreation School staff during camp hours.

-Interested in chasing fish on the Mississippi River?
+Interested in chasing fish on the Crow River?
 Join instructors from the Outdoor Recreation School and from Fishing for All for this unique guided fly fishing experience.
-Enjoy time in a stable, comfortable, oar powered float boat with a guide and another angler.
-Learn how to read the river, decide which flies and techniques work best, and learn how one can experience trophy bass fishing from locations close to home.
+Enjoy time in a stable, comfortable, oar-powered float boat with a guide and another angler.
+Learn how to read the river, decide which flies and techniques work best, and learn about how one can experience trophy bass fishing from locations close to home.
 Previous fly fishing experience is strongly recommended for this program.
 All fishing gear and a catch-and-release fishing license are provided for use during the program.
-A brimmed hat and polarized sunglasses are strongly recommended, but not required.
-Please bring your own packed lunch and nonalcoholic beverages. $250/person.
+A brimmed hat and polarized sunglasses are strongly recommended if participants have access to bring those items.
+Please bring your own packed lunch and non-alcoholic beverages. $250/person.

 Minnesota River Fishing Camp